valyndsilva/amazon-clone/docs/guide.md

 Got to Stripe Dashboard > Developers > Webhooks > Add Endpoint > Endpoint URL: https://amazon-clone-valyndsilva.vercel.app/ > Select events: checkout.session.completed > Add Endpoint
 This generates a signing secret.
 Update your env variable STRIPE_SIGNIN_SECRET with this.
 Redploy your project on vercel.

+If using a custom domain you would have to add the endpoint in stripe webhooks and update the STRIPE_SIGNING_SECRET in vercel env variables.